polca/premise/docs/extract.rst

     Some fuel types are not properly represented in the LCI database.
 It is the case of methanol and bioethanol production, with CCS.
-Only inventories for the process without CCS is available at the moment.
-This can be an issue for scenarios that rely extensively in those.
+Only inventories for the process without CCS are available at the moment.
+This can be an issue for scenarios that rely extensively on those.

     Also, available inventories for biomass-based methanol production do not differentiate between wood and grass as the feedstock.

 .. note::

-    Modelling choice: *premise* builds several potential supply chains for hydrogen.
+    **Modelling choice**: *premise* builds several potential supply chains for hydrogen.
-    Because the logistics to supply hydrogen is not known or indicated by the IAM, the choice is made to supply it by truck over 500 km.
+    Because the logistics to supply hydrogen in the future is not known or indicated by the IAM, the choice is made to supply it by truck over 500 km, in a gaseous state.

 The production volumes considered for a given scenario can be consulted, like so: